Category: Chinese Character & Japanese Kanji Calligraphy Wall Scrolls

 Close up view of the calligraphy artwork mounted to this silk brocade wall scroll

 This is a special edition.
-I picked one of my favorite combinations of natural grass-fiber paper, ivory silk panels with accent lines, and a golden-brown inner silk frame.
+This one features handmade natural fiber paper (natural unbleached beige colored paper), ivory silk panels with accent lines, and a copper-brown inner silk frame.
 This is a gorgeous wall scroll.
 However, if you want one in a different style, we build them custom!

 See our Bushido Way of the Samurai page for more custom Japanese calligraphy options related to Bushido concepts.